jembi/openhim-docs/versioned_docs/version-5.2.x/getting-started/configuration.md

 </TabItem>
 </Tabs>

-Once you have configured your client and channel as described in the above example, you should now be able to successfully make a authenticated request through the OpenHIM to fetch the example HL7 FHIR Patient object.
+Once you have configured your client and channel **as described in the above example**, you should now be able to successfully make a authenticated request through the OpenHIM to fetch the example HL7 FHIR Patient object.

 Execute the below command in your terminal to see the output of the request.

 ```bash
 curl "http://localhost:5001/hl7-patient-example" -H "Authorization: Basic $(echo -n HL7:hl7password | base64)"